Ambassador (musical): Synopsis

-Production History
+Production history

 The show was first produced at Her Majesty's Theatre in London on October 19, 1971, and ran for 86 performances.
 The production was directed by Stone Widney, choreographed by Gillian Lynne, and starred Howard Keel as Lewis Lambert Strether, Danielle Darrieux as Marie de Vionnet, Margaret Courtenay as Amelia Newsome, Judith Paris as Sarah, and Blain Fairman as Bilham.

 The show had its American premiere at Philadelphia's La Salle Music Theatre in June 1972 with no cast members from either the London or Broadway productions.
 The local cast had the benefit of the creators' input as they rewrote and revised for the production.
 In particular, several new opening scenes and numbers were tried out for what was then considered the plot problem: "get the boy to Paris".
 A couple of new numbers were tested for the show.

 Despite the show's poor reception in London, the producers decided to bring it to Broadway.
 The show went through several re-writes which included cutting the first scene.
-The Broadway production, directed by Widney, conducted by Herbert Grossman and choreographed, because of Miss Lynne's unavailability, by Joyce Trisler, opened on November 19, 1972, at the Lunt-Fontanne Theatre, where it ran for 29 performances.
+The Broadway production, directed by Widney, conducted by Herbert Grossman and choreographed, because of Miss Lynne's unavailability, by Joyce Trisler, opened on November 19, 1972, at the Lunt-Fontanne Theatre, where it ran for 20 previews and 9 performances.
 The cast included Keel as Lewis, Darrieux as Marie, Michael J. Shannon as Chad, Andrea Marcovicci as Jeanne de Vionnet, M'el Dowd as Amelia Newsome, and Nicholas Dante as the bellboy.